raspberrypilearning/sense-hat-marble-maze/en/step_8.md

 --- collapse ---
 ---
-title: What happens on the screen?
+title: What do you see on the LED matrix?
 ---
 The marble does not exactly behave as we would like it to!